Chornobyl

 Przewalsksi’s horses utilizing an abandond barn in the CEZ.
 (Photo credit P. Schlichting)

-Wildlife in Chernobyl
+Wildlife in Chornobyl

 A cow and calf moose grazing in the CEZ.
 (Photo credit C. Love)